LamaMQ/protocol/PROTOCOL.md

 Error code  | Error Name | Description
 -------------|--------------|-------------------------
- 1   | Server Exception | Unknown error from the server 2   | Bad request | The request make do not follow expected payload
+ 1   | Server Exception | Unknown error from the server.
+ 2   | Bad request | The request make do not follow expected payload.
+ 3 | Middleware timeout | The middleware timeout during the request processing.
+ 4 | Middleware error | The middleware response with an error.

 # Handshake
 When a client connect to a Lama node.
 It need to init a handshake, the sequence of messages does not evolve.